Mikeblanchard/Covid_Project/README.md

   -
 #### Description of how data was split into training and testing sets

+To split our data into training and testing sets, we will execute the train_test_split() function so that the data is plit into a specific proportion of the original data sets.
+We will use the default training and testing set proportions:

+  - 75% Training
+  - 25% Testing

-Explanation of model choice, including limitations and benefits
+#### Explanation of model choice, including limitations and benefits